 - March 21

 Pay attention to technology stack in their use.
 What technologies does a company list?
 Java, C#, React, PHP…?
 Do they use the same stack for most of projects or tend to be project-specific?
 Which of those do they recommend for your app idea?
 Are there similar apps built with a proposed technology?

 Also, check their history and reviews.
 Many of them boast of years in business, experience, number of top-customers, number of developers employed, etc. So it should not be hard.
-But also try to find out how many repeat businesses (equals to happy customers) do they have.
+But also try to find out how many repeat deals (equals to happy customers) they have.
 Check Google, Yelp or Clutch for customer reviews.